Black Friday Shopping Dangers and How to Avoid Them

 Car Accidents and Parking Lot Problems

 While it’s still dark outside, millions of people venture out in the early morning hours of Black Friday with hopes of being the first in line to score a good deal.
 Because shopping malls and other retailers are jam-packed, it can be almost impossible to find a parking spot.
-The potential for an accident increases as drivers fight for spots and pedestrians are scattered throughout parking lots.
+The potential for a car accident increases as drivers fight for spots and pedestrians are scattered throughout parking lots.
 Pay attention to the increase in vehicles and people.
 The chances of being involved in a collision with another car or a pedestrian are much higher on Black Friday.
 It’s also a good reminder to park in well-lit areas.
 With large numbers of people out, you want to ensure that you have enough lighting to see around your vehicle.
 Many times attacks on people can happen in poorly lit parking lots.

 Although the Occupational Safety and Health Administration recommends hiring additional security for mass crowds like the ones expected on Black Friday, it’s safe to assume many stores won’t have the extra help.
 In addition to the stampedes, you should be wary of confrontations with others.
 Tempers can flare in the midst of shopping and that could turn into an ugly scene.
 You need to pay attention to stocked shelves as well.
 Stores will pack the shelves and with people pulling and yanking, there’s a chance something could come crashing down.
 In an effort to avoid these Black Friday shopping dangers, you should be mindful of your surroundings and remember that not everyone will be in the holiday spirit.